Get

 Below, we rounded up six different alternatives that you can consider.
 You could get one to try, or a combination of several.
 Let’s learn about each one and what they can do for your cat.

-Always Check with Your Vet
+Always Check With a Vet

-Before introducing anything new into your cat’s daily routine, it is best to ask your veterinarian first.
+Before introducing anything new into your cat’s daily routine, it is best to ask a veterinarian first.
 They might be able to give you helpful tips or explain potential side effects of anything you’re thinking about buying.

 The 6 Catnip Alternatives